The scarcity of any kind of science fiction on TV means that fans of the genre tend to be a bit more forgiving.

-This show has that kind of shit going on in spades.
+This show has that shit going on in spades.

-This show has that kind of shit going on in spades.
+This show has that shit going on in spades also.

 (Actually, there was a half-way decent character that popped up in episode 6 – Sex and Drugs .
 He was described by an obvious psychopath as being a bad guy, but if that wasn't enough of a recommendation it quickly became apparent he actually was a force for good.
 The incompetent Charlie then kills him.
 The twat.)

 As far as I can tell our primary female lead is this Charlie character, and she seems to spend 90% of each episode being a bit of a mewling quim, and 10% apologising for being a mewling quim.
 She alternates between trying to make other people around her feel guilty, and expressing feelings of guilt of her own.
 I'm sure that without power there's lots of free evenings that could be spent working through this kind of deep emotional crap in front of the campfire with someone that cares – but this particular viewer simply doesn't care.